edwardlanto/spotify-app/README.md

 The backend is starts off with insantiating an Express instance and uses [cors](https://www.npmjs.com/package/cors) to allow the cross origin request to Spotifys server.

 ## Run the app

 It is currently running at ###

 You can also run it locally.
-Just clone this repo.
+Just clone this repo and set your ENV variables which you can get from the Spotify Developer dashboard.

 https://github.com/edwardlanto/socket-discord-app.git